sgrebnov/jqmobile-wp8-theme/README.md

     /samples/jqm-public-demo/index.html

-Windows Phone application based on Cordova framework to demonstrate all theme functionality (system colors, native UI elements).
+Windows Phone application based on Apache Cordova framework to demonstrate all theme functionality (system colors, native UI elements).
 Does not contain any html pages inside, it uses absolute reference to test pages (see next section) located remotly.

     /samples/WindowsPhone8/jQMThemeForWindowsPhone